Skip to main content

 Trim Overhanging Branches

-If you have tree limbs hanging over your roof, they're a direct threat tonight.
+If you have tree limbs hanging over your roof, they're a direct threat during any wind storm.
 Even branches that seem sturdy can snap in sustained high winds.
-If you can safely trim them before dark, do it.
+If you can safely trim them before a forecast storm, do it.

 5